 IMI or not?

 All magazines that were issues to the Israeli Defense Force (IDF) were marked with a star.
 (Note: it's just a star, not the Star of David.)
 Magazines that IMI sold for commercial use were stamped with "IMI".
-The real problem that confuses the issue is that IMI also sold magazines (produced by their standard subcontractors) without any markings on them at all.
+The real problem that confuses the issue is that IMI also sold magazines without any markings on them at all.
 Some IMI customers preferred not to have Israeli marking on the products they were buying and IMI was more than happy to fulfill their requests.
-As a result, the star and "IMI" stampings guarantee that the magazine meets IMI specifications, but the absence of the markings does not confirm that the magazine doesn't meet IMI specs.
+As a result, the star and "IMI" stampings guarantee that the magazine was made by IMI, but the absence of the markings does not confirm that it wasn't.

-There are basically two styles of manufacture for UZI magazines.
+There are basically two styles of manufacture for UZI box magazines.
 The original style had a folded and spot welded seam on the back of the magazine.
 This style was the easiest to manufacture with the equipment that existed in the earlier days of production.
-Virtually all magazines with the folded seam were manufactured by an IMI subcontractor, regardless of whether they are stamped or not.
+Virtually all magazines with the folded seam were manufactured by IMI, regardless of whether they are marked or not.

-In later years, the availability of robotic plasma welders led to a new magazine design.
+In later years, the manufacturing technique was changed to reduce costs.
 The new magazines had a flush seam (usually on the front of the magazine) that was welded at the top and bottom.
 It has been claimed that this new design was driven by the need for more space for subsonic rounds with a longer overall length.
 By eliminating the folded seam, the inside dimensions of the magazine (front to back) could be increased.

-Both of the manufactures licensed by IMI to produce UZIs (Fabrique Nationale in Belgium and Lyttleton in South Africa) made their own magazines - or at least had their own subcontractors - and had their own identifying marks.
+Both of the manufactures licensed by IMI to produce UZIs (Fabrique Nationale in Belgium and Lyttleton in South Africa) made their own magazines.
 Their magazines were made to IMI specs.
-The FN magazines are stamped with a single digit surrounded by a diamond, and the Lyttleton (a division of Denel in South Africa) magazines either have an "S" tool mark ("S2", "S3",...,"S8") or they have a bird or prey inside a triangle.
-IMI used FN and Lyttleton as magazine subcontractors and would sometimes add their star or "IMI" mark to the existing FN or Lyttleton mark.
+The FN magazines are generally unmarked, and the Lyttleton (a division of Denel in South Africa) magazines either have an "S" tool mark ("S2", "S3",...,"S8").
+IMI used FN and Lyttleton as magazine subcontractors and would sometimes add their star or "IMI" mark to the existing marks.
 This can be seen by looking at the magazines sold by Action Arms in the United States.
 The magazines came from IMI but some of them have Lyttleton marks on them.
 You can even see them on one of the Action Arms brochure covers.

 One final way to help identify UZI magazines is by their finish.
 Magazines made by IMI, FN or Lyttelton subcontractors either had a parkerized finish (for military use) or a painted finish (for commercial use.)
 No 9mm IMI magazines were produced with a blued finish, however the IMI .41AE and .45ACP magazines were blued..